-21 | Can employees contractually waive the right to overtime pay?
+21 Can employees contractually waive the right to overtime pay?

-No. It is mandatory for an employer to pay an employee for his or her overtime work.
+No. An employer must pay an employee for his or her overtime work.
 In practice, any waiver of the right to overtime pay or a similar agreement will most likely be deemed unenforceable.